Smith-Marriott baronets

 The Smith, later Smith-Marriott Baronetcy, of Sydling St Nicholas in the County of Dorset, is a title in the Baronetage of Great Britain.
 It was created on 1 June 1774 for John Smith, High Sheriff of Dorset in 1772.
 The second Baronet married Elizabeth Anne, daughter of Reverend James Marriott.
 The fourth Baronet assumed by Royal sign-manual the additional surname of Marriott.
 The fifth Baronet was High Sheriff of Dorset in 1873.

-Sir Edmund Charles Wyldbore Smith (1877–1938), son of Reverend Francis Smith, fourth son of the second Baronet, was a civil servant, diplomat, and businessman.
+Sir Edmund Charles Wyldbore Smith (1877–1938), great-grandson of the second Baronet, was a civil servant, diplomat, and businessman.